gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Mandatory PROTECTED Option Missing (ENOPROTECTED) {#enoprotected}

-When a client SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the server endpoint will raise a Missing Mandatory Parameter error.
+When a initiator SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the responder endpoint will raise a Missing Mandatory Parameter error.
 The ERROR chunk will contain the cause code 'Missing Mandatory Parameter' (2) (see {{RFC9260}}
 section 3.3.10.7) and PROTECTED in the missing param Information field.